sameo/orka/docs/proposals/network/README.md

 ### Glossary

-- *runtime* is the program responsible for executing CNI plugins
+- *runtime* is the program responsible for executing CNI plugins.
-- *plugin* is a program that applies a specified network configuration
+- *plugin* is a program that applies a specified network configuration.
+  (it's a binary or an executable)

 ### Definition

-The *plugins* (= binaries) needs to be installed on every node in the cluster.
+The *plugins* must be installed on every node in the cluster.

-For that, we have to create *plugins* (= binaries) implementing the CNI specifications.
+For that, we have to create *plugins* implementing the CNI specifications.

 That way, the *runtime* (e.g. the node agent) can use the *plugins* to create network interfaces between pods.